ebzimny01/gd-recruit-extension/memory-bank/progress.md

 - **Enhanced cookie monitoring** with failure recovery and intelligent polling intervals
 - **Status**: Phase 1 architecture complete, ready for UI integration and testing

+### 2025-06-21 - Background.js Migration to Multi-Team Storage Complete
+- **Complete migration of background.js** from legacy `recruitStorage` to new `multiTeamStorage` system
+- **Updated all storage references** throughout the service worker for consistency with multi-team architecture
+- **Smart routing functions maintained** for team-specific vs global configuration management
+- **TeamCookieMonitor class updated** to use new storage system for team change detection and management
+- **Cookie handling functions migrated** to use `multiTeamStorage.saveGlobalConfig()` for persistent storage
+- **Team context establishment enhanced** with proper fallback mechanisms and error handling
+- **Storage abstraction completed** ensuring all background operations work with the multi-team database structure
+- **Backwards compatibility preserved** through smart routing of legacy storage calls
+- **Enhanced error handling** for team context failures with graceful degradation
+- **Configuration routing optimized** with TEAM_SPECIFIC_CONFIG_KEYS for automatic data segregation
+- **Status**: Background.js fully migrated, all multi-team storage integration complete

 The GD Recruit Assistant browser extension is in excellent condition with a comprehensive feature set, strong architecture, and attention to performance, accessibility, and security.
 The project has successfully transitioned from a basic sidebar implementation to a sophisticated full-screen application that meets professional recruiting management needs.